workdojos/Dojos-Fresh-Hugo-Theme/content/docs/start.md

-Click the "Sign Up" button in the upper right to claim this dojo or try one out for free via the following link:
+Click the "Sign Up" button in the upper right to claim a dojo or try one out for free via the following link: